Frequently Asked Questions

 We take a percentage of the money recovered or saved as our success fee.

-Our advisors can explain this in further detail, and it will be set out clearly in our agreement with you.
+Our advisors can explain this in further detail, and it will be set out clearly in our agreement which you must sign up to in order for us to proceed with your claim.

 What is your process?